British Gymnastics Privacy Notice – Disclosure of Information to the Whyte Review

 - Removing or redacting (blacking out) particularly sensitive information from case files where we do not consider it necessary, fair or proportionate to provide the information to TWR.

-- Redacting any information that relates to children (anyone under the age of 18 on the date the information is provided to TWR) unless we the individual’s consent.
+- Redacting any unnecessary information that relates to children (anyone under the age of 18 on the date the information is provided to TWR)

 - Limiting access to information provided to TWR to those individuals who have a genuine reason to access the records.